BioEvo/STAR-Fusion-WIKI/Home.md

 'SpliceType' indicates whether the proposed breakpoint occurs at reference exon junctions as provided by the reference transcript structure annotations (ex. gencode).

+'LeftBreakEntropy' and 'RightBreakEntropy' represent the [Shannon entropy](http://bearcave.com/misl/misl_tech/wavelets/compression/shannon.html)  of the 15 exonic bases flanking the breakpoint.
+The maximum entropy is 2, representing highest complexity.
+The lowest would be zero (involving a 15 base mononucleotide run).
+Low entropy sites should generally be treated as less confident breakpoints.

 The abridged output file contents are shown above.
 See the unabridged 'star-fusion.fusion_predictions.tsv' output file for the identity of the RNA-Seq fragments identified as junction or spanning fragments, where the individual read names are provided as comma-delimited lists in each corresponding column.

 <a name='FusionAnnotation'></a>